Thornton's Bookshop ( W A & J S Meeuws )

 Published by the Folio Society (now out of print )

-All 247 Lithographs In The First Ever Large-scale Reproduction
+All 247 Lithographs In The First Ever Large-scale Reproduction now sold

 David Roberts was an artist with ambition.
 Born in relative poverty outside Edinburgh, he spent years developing his skills as an apprentice and a jobbing artisan, graduating to a career painting backdrops for the theatre, first in Edinburgh and then in London’s Covent Garden and Drury Lane.
 By 1837, he had achieved renown for his landscape paintings of the Rhine and Spain.
 Unlike most artists, who relied on sketches brought back by other travellers, Roberts had visited these countries himself.
 His adventurous approach and his technical brilliance would serve him well on the journey of a lifetime – an artistic pilgrimage to Egypt and the Holy Land, the first ever undertaken by a British artist.